ColbyDomingos/COMP001A.Assignment1/readme.md

 // Author: ColbyD

--- Purpose: Maintain and give direction to the first assignment in Comp1A {Store the readme.md int his short repository to submit in canvas.} --
+-- Purpose: Maintain and give direction to the first assignment in Comp1A {Store the readme.md in this short repository to submit in canvas.} --